RubenWerdmuller/docker-workshop/README.md

 # Environment variables: ENV is for future running containers.
 Use ARG for variables needed during the build of your Docker image.
 ENV NODE_ENV=production

 # Setting a working directory for the image.
-All the image paths will be relative to WORKDIR
+All **image** paths will be relative to WORKDIR
 WORKDIR /app

 # Copy both the package.json and package.lock from our project root to destination WORKDIR